CuratorCat/pcc-archive.org/wiki/club/index.md

 ## Collections 😺 {#collections}

-**PCC Universe has 4 main [Collections](../collections/index.md): Cats, Kittens, 2nd Companion (Cat Grandma), and Tier 2 (TBA)**. **And 2 other Collections**: KittyVault Purrks and Purrnelope's Gift.
+**PCC Universe has 4 main [Collections](../collections/index.md): Cats, Kittens, Grandmas, and Tier 2 (TBA)**. **And 2 other Collections**: KittyVault Purrks and Purrnelope's Gift.
 The 4 main collections are classified into 3 tiers, which will yield different amounts of $TOKEN per day.

 <span className="wikiPostListImgR">